Auckland (FS2)

 Literacy

-This term our literacy work will focus on the topic of All About Us.
-We will be exploring a number of stories and a selection of non-fiction books relating to our bodies, our families and our health.
-The children will continue to apply what they are learning in our phonics sessions in order to segment words for writing, creating whole sentences.
-Through independent writing opportunities and guided writing, we will be:
+This term our literacy work will focus on our topic, exploring the growing plants and creatures around us.
+We will be exploring the stories of The Very Hungry Caterpillar, Jack and the Beanstalk and The Tiny Seed.
+The children will continue to apply the knowledge and skills they are learning through phonics sessions in order to segment words for writing whole sentences, as well as using finger spaces, capital letters and full stops.
+Through independent writing opportunities and guided writing the children will be:

 Understanding the World